 One thing that makes training salespeople to ask the right questions difficult is that asking questions is like a frog jumping on a series of lily pads.
 When one question is asked, that leads to a prospect response, and from that response, there is a whole new set of follow-up questions or actions.

-To truly teach the right questions to ask, you will need to teach all of the different branches that lines of questioning can go.
-Mapping all of this out can be a bit difficult from a sales training perspective.
+To truly teach the right questions, you must prepare for all of the different branches and lines of questioning.
+Mapping this out can be a bit difficult from a sales training perspective.

 Learning Through Trial-and-Error

-The unfortunate thing that goes on in most sales organizations is that, if you don’t on all of the different questions to ask, they will end up primarily learning through trial and error.
-This will involve the salesperson going through the same situations again and again and after a while, they will start to figure out what to ask, usually after not asking the right questions a couple of times.
+The unfortunate thing in most sales organizations is that if you don’t know all the different questions to ask, they will learn primarily through trial and error.
+This will involve the salesperson going through the same situations again and again, and after a while, they will start to figure out what to ask, usually after not asking the right questions a couple of times.

-The challenge with this sales training process is that this is the most costly way to train salespeople.
-A lot of mistakes are usually made through this process and there is usually a very long ramp-up time.
-And when you add up all of the deals and customers lost during this period of learning through trial and error, it is extremely costly and expensive in terms of lost revenue.
+The challenge with this sales training process is that it is the most costly way to train salespeople.
+This process usually involves many mistakes, and there is usually a very long ramp-up time.
+When you add up all the deals and customers lost during this period of learning through trial and error, it is extremely costly in terms of lost revenue.

 4 Steps to Teach Salespeople to Ask the Right Questions

-Here is a very simple 4-step process that you can use to train salespeople to ask the right questions.
+Here is a straightforward 4-step process that you can use to train salespeople to ask the right questions.

 1. Pre-Qualifying Questions

-The first step that you can take to make a huge stride forward is to simply outline the pre-qualifying questions for the products that they sell.
-These are questions that determine if there is enough of a fit for both parties to even meet or keep talking.
+The first step to making a giant stride forward is to outline the pre-qualifying questions for the products that they sell.
+These questions determine whether there is enough of a fit for both parties to meet or keep talking.

 Here are some examples: